w3c-fedid/FedCM/src/navigations.md

 ## The Permission-oriented Variation

-The simplest approach is to have WebID offer APIs that allow cross-origin data sharing for sign-in and authorization use cases that works much as they do today, but with the user agents providing warnings and consent moments to the user when new tracking risks appear.
+The simplest approach is to have FedCM offer APIs that allow cross-origin data sharing for sign-in and authorization use cases that works much as they do today, but with the user agents providing warnings and consent moments to the user when new tracking risks appear.

 ![](static/mock19.svg)